Pop art looks out into the world. It doesn't look like a painting of something, it looks like the thing itself.

 4. Marilyn Diptych, Andy Warhol, 1962

 Marilyn Diptych is an iconic work of Pop Art.
-It is also the best-known masterpiece of Andy Warhol.
+This masterpiece by Andy Warhol is an influential piece to pop artists of many generations.

 5. Whaam!, Roy Lichtenstein, 1963